Types of Employees: A Guide to Worker Classification

 Common examples of seasonal employees are retail cashiers and delivery drivers during the holiday season.
 Temporary employees, on the other hand, may include replacement employees for workers who are on leave and consultants for specific projects.
 Seasonal and temporary staff can work on a full-time or part-time basis—and they can be hired directly or through a staffing agency.

 Most federal employment laws that apply to permanent employees will apply to seasonal workers—with one notable exception.
-The Family Medical Leave Act (FMLA), which requires covered businesses to provide 12 days of unpaid leave to workers with qualified medical and family reasons, will not apply to seasonal workers due to the 1,250 working hours in a 12-month period requirement.
+The Family Medical Leave Act (FMLA), which requires covered businesses to provide up to 12 weeks of unpaid leave to workers with qualified medical and family reasons, will not apply to seasonal workers due to the 1,250 working hours in a 12-month period requirement.

 We recommend employers have a mix of regular and seasonal workers to prevent staffing shortages, primarily because it makes it easier to handle increased demand and unexpected events without committing to hiring employees for longer than you need them.
-It’s also beneficial in light of predictive scheduling laws, which Oregon and the cities of New York, Seattle, Emeryville and San Francisco, Philadelphia, Chicago, and Washington D.C. have to prevent employers from requiring employees to work shifts at the last minute.
+It’s also beneficial in light of predictive scheduling laws to prevent employers from requiring employees to work shifts at the last minute.

 Interns